 Tachograph laws are in place to regulate driving-based work, so if you're making a personal journey, you can drive a vehicle that weighs up to 7.5 tonnes without a tachograph.

-An exception also applies to vehicles weighing up to 7.5 tonnes that are delivering equipment or materials for use by the driver - on the conditions that the destination must be within a 62-mile radius of the start point, and that driving the vehicle must not be the driver's main role.
+An exception also applies to vehicles weighing up to 7.5 tonnes that are delivering equipment or materials for use by the driver - on the conditions that the destination must be within a 100-km radius of the vehicle's base, and that driving the vehicle must not be the driver's main role.

 Summary: Do I Need To Use A Tachograph For Private Use?